Laurentia Bertelsdatter1

 A Michigan man was killed and two others injured when an undernourished grizzly and her three cubs marauded through a crowded campground in Yellowstone National Park on July 28.
 The mother bear was euthanized, and the cubs were taken to a sanctuary.

 A month earlier, a botanist in Wyoming was killed by a bear shortly after the animal woke up from being tranquilized by researchers.
-In New Mexico this year, more than 80 bears that were roaming too close to people and searching for food have been killed. |

-Family 1 | Susan Hagen |
+Family 1

-Marriage* | 2 May 1970 | Robert's father died the day after the wedding; Principal=Susan Hagen |
+Marriage*2 May 1970 Robert's father died the day after the wedding; Principal=Susan Hagen

 Citations

-- [S693] Washington, State Marriages Index, 1969-2014 (Ancestry.com), Robert H. Boardman married Susan M. Chadd on 11 Dec 2009 in Clallam Co., Washington.
+1. [S693] Washington, State Marriages Index, 1969-2014 (Ancestry.com), Robert H. Boardman married Susan M. Chadd on 11 Dec 2009 in Clallam Co., Washington.

 Timothy Boardman1